faraz9993/All_EIC_DevOps_Training/Day_13_Task.md

 # Day 13: Multi-Branch Pipeline for a Simple Java Maven Project

 ### First of all, I created a git repo named my-java-app.
-In that repo I cretaed below file structure:
+In that repo, I created below file structure:

 ```
 my-java-app/